Home » Military & Veteran Benefits » VA Suspends Work on Electronic Healthcare Records System

 The patients using these facilities were the first to use that new system, accessed by the My VA Health portal, which was meant to “complement to the VA’s current portal, My HealtheVet,” and help veterans to manage appointments, prescription refills, medical records, and communications with healthcare providers.

-The New VA Electronic Healthcare Records System Is On Hold
+The New VA Electronic Healthcare Records System Was Placed On Hold

 The Department of Veterans Affairs has admitted there were issues with the rollout as it progressed; those issues have resulted (at least in part) in the suspension of its implementation in the healthcare system; it was meant to be used in more locations during the summer of 2023.